jade-nl/dt.bldr/bin/README.md

 repository and the name of the branch to be merged (the example directory has a sample).

-**Beware:** This merge option (*-m/-M <file|URL>*) might not work as intended depending on the branch that is being merged, the chosen method and/or the state of darktable's master branch.
+This merge option (*-m/-M <file|URL>*) might not work as intended depending on the branch that is being merged, the chosen method and/or the state of darktable's master branch.
 Especially "old" PRs might introduce merging issues, the script is not intelligent enough to solve this.

 The safest way to merge an external branch is to clone darktable first instead of pulling.
 If the *-m* or *-M <file|URL>* option is used and no other options